isomerpages/moe-deyisec/_useful-links/Direct School Admission (DSA).md

 <p><strong>3.
 How will the students be admitted into the participating schools?</strong>
 <br>Students who meet the school-based admission criteria will be made a Confirmed
 Offer or placed on the Waiting List by the school.
-Students given a Confirmed Offer are guaranteed a place in the school, in a course [Express, Normal (Academic) or Normal (Technical)] which the student is eligible for.
-This is based on the PSLE aggregate of the student.</p>
+Students given a Confirmed Offer are guaranteed a place in the school, and are offered subjects at the levels (i.e. G1.
+G2.
+G3) which the student is eligible for.
+This is based on the PSLE results (i.e. Achievement Levels) of the student.</p>
 <p>Students placed on the Waiting List are not guaranteed a place and their
 admission will be based on available vacancies.</p>
 <p>Students on the Rejected List are deemed rejected by the school.
 However,